deepsingh132/deepsingh132/README.md

-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on Machine Learning and Open Source
 - 🌱 I’m currently learning Computer Vision and Tensorflow
 - 👯 I’m looking to collaborate on Open-Source Projects
 - 🤔 I’m looking for help with OpenCV and TFLite